nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 > **Warning!**
 > * It is not advised to edit the copy and pasted text in the command line.
 It may result in this feature not working as expected.
 > * It is not advised to copy and paste text containing emojis into the command line because the command line may crash.
 It is recommended to remove these emojis by editing the text in a text editor first like the Notepad app.
 > * The full date has to be in the same line to be detected properly.
 If the date is separated by a paragraph/by a new line it may not be detected properly.
-This goes for time and zoom links too.
+This goes for the time and zoom links too.